Journaling to Reduce Stress

 Journaling is super simple.
 And powerful no matter the details of where, when, or on what, you do it.

 It doesn’t have to be complicated at all.
 You can you an elegant leather covered diary, or you can use a sheet of copier paper – or my favorite, a 99-cent spiral bound notebook from the supermarket.
+I prefer a notebook I can stash in my bag for privacy from the kids or others in your living space.

 No need for fancy pens or pencils, although go for it if that makes you feel more inclined to journal.